shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 #### Learning Functions from Data

-In order to understand how learning from data works, let's use as our running example the stock price prediction problem introduced in the [previous post](/intuds/2015/12/28/functions.html): given the annual revenue of a company, we want to predict the company's stock price.
+In order to understand how learning from data works, let's use as our running example the stock price prediction problem introduced [earlier](/intuds/2015/12/28/functions.html): given the annual revenue of a company, we want to predict the company's stock price.
 We have learned that such a prediction is represented by a function.
 We discussed two representations of functions; first, tabular functions:

 <table class="data-table">
 <tr>